 What is man’s greatest strength?
 Rationality.
 His ability to reason, to keep his mind cool, and to align his thoughts and actions with facts and data from the real world.
 Every wise man says, “Play to your strengths.”
 This is why you should never lose your rational frame.

 “An appeal to authority?
 That’s all you’ve got?”
 Well, what reason could ever convince you to be reasonable?
 All I can do, as you will see, is to dispel some of the rationalizations people use to ditch their rational frame.
 But let me define that concept first.

 - based on truth (logic, science) and wisdom (life experience, self-reflection),

-- characterized by a readiness to consider one’s own cognitive biases,
+- characterized by a readiness to update one’s beliefs while considering one’s cognitive biases,

 - aimed at viable goals and effective solutions (consequentialism),

 - expressed as discipline through willpower (self-control).

 The rational frame is also a meta-value.
 Every core value—happiness, freedom, family, culture, success, power, etc.—can be valued within a rational frame that allows you to actualize them in the most effective way possible.
 Whatever good you want to attain or amplify, a rational frame is the most useful attitude you can adopt.

 - Overthinking.
 Does a rational frame not force you to be thinking constantly, obsessively?
 No, in fact, all unproductive thoughts—especially worry and rumination, but really all forms of cognitive noise—do, by definition, not help you to achieve your goals and are thus, again by definition, not part of your rational frame.
 On the contrary, a rational frame is characterized by cool and useful thoughts, the very opposite of overthinking.